mar9000/salt9000/README.md

 Run java -jar salt.jar to obtain the complete syntax.

 There is a launch configuration named *SaltCLI* that parses and translates the `examples/Salt9000.s9` file.

-### Developers

-I have included a launch configuration to regenerate lexer and parser from Salt.g4 in case you want to experiment with changing the grammar.
-It's the *Compile Salt9000* launch configuration.

 ### Distribution